 Galerie Chantal Crousel is delighted to host Anri Sala’s sixth exhibition at the gallery, featuring a body of unprecedented frescoes.
 The artist is pursuing his research into composition and chronology of the narratives, developed among others through his films and sound installations.
 With a mounting process, he rearranges temporal spaces and reverses our cognitive and visual perception.

-a fresco technique, merge various geological and historical temporalities.
+Anri Sala's frescoes, conceived with the a fresco technique, merge various geological and historical temporalities.
 This ancient technique, almost anachronistic, unfolds equivocally over time and requires total temporal acuity.
 Each composition is divided into giornata, corresponding to what can be accomplished in a day of work while the medium, called the intonaco, remains fresh.
 Once it is dry, the pigments are bound to the worked surface and changes are no longer possible.
 The artist’s every gesture affixes the material like a temporal imprint, fossilizing the color and creating a form of contemporary archeology.

 Pieces of marble embedded in the flat surface of the works are reminiscent of missing fragments of fresco, worn away over time.
 They are traditionally covered with raw plaster, accentuating the lacunae, or are restored by applying new shades of color to distinguish the recent conservation from what once was.
-Juggling with the geological references and mineral qualities of the various materials he uses, Anri Sala switches out some parts of the
+Juggling with the geological references and mineral qualities of the various materials he uses, Anri Sala switches out some parts of the giornata with stones formed over the course of millennia.
+Sedimentary accumulation bridges the gap with present time and intermingles in the works that punctuate the gallery space.

-Surface to Air derives from photographs taken by the artist of clouds seen from up in the air.
+The series Surface to Air derives from photographs taken by the artist of clouds seen from up in the air.
 These nearly abstract representations bear witness to a shifting, elusive reality.
 The undulating movement of the clouds harmonizes with the sharply delineated veins of the marble, a witness to a tangible and immutable temporal reality.
 With this series, Anri Sala juxtaposes elements of an ostensibly opposite nature, arranging them into a subtle visual continuity.
 The artist harnesses the suspense that arises from this unexpected encounter and opens up a latent, plural state of things.

 The cycle of frescoes Piero della Francesca made for the Bacci Chapel in the San Francesco d’Arezzo basilica in Tuscany acts as a starting point for the Legenda Aurea series.
 This mid-fifteenth century cycle depicts the Legend of the True Cross recounted by Jacques de Voragine in Legenda aurea, his anthology of hagiographic legends.
 The images Anri Sala takes from this work are subjected to a process of reversal, in which the positive becomes negative, the dark areas become luminous, the skin tones blueish.
 This highly novel shift enables the artist to transpose the modern process of colorimetric negative, which only exists in photography, onto the fragments of a Quattrocento masterpiece.
 The eye is thus struck by the dissonance of this encounter between two techniques having distant temporal and spatial realities.